Introduction and Overview

 For the purposes of this Regulation:

-Note: When we refer to processing in our privacy policy, we mean any kind of data processing.
-As mentioned above in the original GDPR declaration, this includes not only the collection but also the storage and processing of data.
+Note: When we talk about processing in our privacy policy, we mean any type of data processing.
+As mentioned above in the original GDPR explanation, this includes not only the collection but also the storage and processing of data.

 All texts are protected by copyright.